 Addiction does not have to rule your life.
 You can get the help that you need – the help that you deserve – at Vantage Point of Northwest Arkansas.

 Why Consider Treatment

 Types of Treatment

-Family involvement: At Vantage Point, we understand the importance of family involvement in the success of a person’s treatment.
-Family therapy sessions are held once a week, but extra sessions can be requested and held at the discretion of the individual’s therapist.
+Family involvement: At Vantage Point in Fayetteville, we understand the importance of family involvement to the success of a person’s treatment and rehab for opioid addiction.
+Family therapy sessions are held once a week at our center, but extra sessions can be requested and held at the discretion of the individual’s therapist.
 Patients are also able to have weekly visitation with family members.

 Continuing care and levels of treatment for opiate addiction